Dartmouth-Data-Analytics-Core/RNA-seq-Data-Analysis-Workshop-2023/Day-2/02-alignment-QC.md

 ## Make the QC report with MultiQC

-Viewing each of the outputs from the aligner, `CollectRNASeqMetrics`, `MarkDuplicates`, etc. would obvbiously be very tedious, so we need some way of aggregating all of these data into one place so that we can compare across the whole dataset.
+Viewing each of the outputs from the aligner, `CollectRNASeqMetrics`, `MarkDuplicates`, etc. would obviously be very tedious, so we need some way of aggregating all of these data into one place so that we can compare across the whole dataset.
 Like we did earlier, we can use `MultiQC` to synthesize a QC report, as it recognizes output from `CollectRNASeqMetrics` and `MarkDuplicates`.

 ```bash
 # move STAR final.out files over to /alignment.qc